Teardown (video game): Gameplay

 Teardown is a sandbox game with puzzle and action elements.
-The player can freely navigate the game's nine levels, which consist entirely of destructible voxels.
-Some voxel materials require stronger tools to destroy.
+It is played from a first-person perspective.
+The player can freely navigate the game's nine levels, which consist entirely of aggregates of destructible voxels.
 The player starts out with a sledgehammer, fire extinguisher, and spraycan.
-The spraycan can be used to mark points of interest.
-Later tools are unlocked throughout the campaign, including a blowtorch, a shotgun, bombs, and a rocket launcher, which have limited uses.
-New structures can be erected using planks.
+The spraycan can be used to paint surfaces, for example to mark routes and points of interest.
+Other tools are unlocked throughout the campaign, including a blowtorch, a shotgun, bombs, and a rocket launcher, which have limited uses.
+Some voxel materials require these stronger tools to destroy.
+Wooden planks can be used to erect structures, such as ramps.
 Acquired tools can be upgraded using cash earned from collecting valuables scattered throughout levels.
-Vehicles including trucks, cranes, excavators, and boats can be used for traversal and destruction, as well as explosives like propane tanks.
+For example, the player can obtain more and longer planks and increase the damage caused by bombs.
+The player can additionally create explosions using propane tanks placed around levels.
+Vehicles like cars, trucks, cranes, excavators, and boats can be used for traversal and destruction.
+While operating them, the game temporarily switches to a third-person view.

 Each mission comprises one or more objectives, of which some are required and some optional.
 In most missions, the player is tasked with stealing or destroying a predetermined set of objects connected to a security alarm.
-Once it is triggered, the player has sixty seconds to complete the required objectives and reach a getaway vehicle.
+Once an alarm is triggered, the player has sixty seconds to complete the required objectives and reach a getaway vehicle.
 Failing to do so results in a security helicopter spotting the getaway vehicle and the player failing the level.
 The initial setup time is unlimited to allow the player to plan and create a fast route between the objectives.
 Level overviews and route replays are presented from a top-down view.
-In other kinds of missions, the player must raze buildings to an indicated height, move heavy objects to a central location, avoid an attack helicopter, pass by security robots undetected, or extinguish fires from lightning strikes to avoid triggering a fire alarm.
-Some levels feature multiple missions with slightly altered world designs.
-All missions are accessible via a hub world, and previous progress can be loaded from a quick save.
+In other kinds of missions, the player must raze buildings to an indicated height, move heavy objects to one location, dodge an attack helicopter, evade security robots, or extinguish fires from lightning strikes to avoid triggering a fire alarm.
+Some levels feature multiple missions with slightly altered world designs, and there are 40 missions in the main campaign.
+All missions are accessible via a hub world, and previous level progress can be reloaded after a quick save.

 Through accessibility options, the player can adjust the game's difficulty, such as by increasing the time they have to complete a level after triggering the timer.
 Outside of the campaign, the Sandbox mode puts the player into any of the unlocked levels with all tools and their upgrades but without objectives.
+In the Creative mode, the player can model 3D objects by painting voxels inside the game world.
+These objects can be saved and repurposed in other levels.
 Three challenge modes can be played on each unlocked level: In Mayhem, the player must destroy as many voxels as possible within sixty seconds; in Hunted, the player is tasked with collecting randomly appearing items while being chased by an attack helicopter; and in Fetch, the player has to collect as many items as possible in a sixty-second time frame.